Alaska Aurora Borealis Photo Workshop

 • Gaze in awe inside a spectacular ice cave, shimmering with the most amazing ice crystals!

-• Small group of 6 students with 2 instructors will ensure plenty of individual attention and comfort.
+• Small group of only 6 students with 2 pro instructors will ensure plenty of individual attention and comfort.

 Itinerary

-The itinerary may be subject to change due to the unpredictability of Arctic weather.
+The itinerary is subject to change due to the unpredictability of Arctic weather.
 We will make every effort to optimize our shooting conditions no matter what the weather throws at us.
-Please see the March Dates section below for itinerary modifications on the 2nd group.
+On clear nights we will be out looking for the aurora.

 • Day 2: We are up early this morning for our ice cave adventure!
-Equipped with snow shoes and helmets, we hike to the foot of the glacier and gaze in awe at the incredible ice formations inside.
-We spend several hours photographing before making our way back to the vehicle.
+Equipped with snow shoes, we hike to the foot of the glacier and gaze in awe at the incredible ice formations inside.
+We spend several hours photographing inside.
+On the way back, we make several stops to photograph ice formations and the impressive Alaska Range.
 After dinner and a short rest break, we take advantage of clear skies and head out to capture the amazing Aurora Borealis!

-• Day 6: Today we explore many areas to the North and experience the mighty Brooks Range!
-We even find some great wildlife shooting opportunities with the caribou!
-A fresh coat of snow makes the landscape sparkle and come alive in the beautiful low-angle light.
+• Day 5: Today we explore many areas to the North and experience the mighty Brooks Range!
+We even find some great wildlife shooting opportunities with the caribou, dall sheep, and more!
+A fresh coat of snow makes the landscape sparkle and come to life in the beautiful low-angle light.
 The forecast looks promising, so after dinner we chase the Northern Lights.

 • Day 8: This is our last day together.
 After a sunrise shoot, we enjoy breakfast before making our way back to Fairbanks.
 The workshop will conclude by 1:00PM, allowing you the option of either staying one more night in Fairbanks or catching a late evening flight back home.